giotto-ai/giotto-deep/README.md

 ```
 Once you have run the lines above, please make sure to restart the runtime.

-The code will automatically detect the TPU core and use it as deffault to run the experiments.
+The code will automatically detect the TPU core and use it as default to run the experiments.
 GPUs are also automatically supported.